Budibase/website/content/blog/web-application-development/index.md

 #### 1. Rails

 Rails describes itself as 'a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern'.
 Rails is a great framework for metaprogramming (where a computer program can treat other programs as their data) and database orientated web programming.
 In my opinion, Rails is the perfect framework for small projects.
+Ruby on Rails is a popular derivative.

 #### 2. Django